CatherineWang10/etail-sales-analysis/README.md

 ## Dataset
 The dataset used in this project is:

-- `retail and wherehouse sale.csv`
+- `Retail and wherehouse Sale.csv`

 The dataset contains retail-related variables such as: